 In 1993, Harold & Arlene Schnitzer were driving to a Friday night event and passed a Boys & Girls Club as well as nearby high school.
-Both buildings were completely dark and Arlene commented to Harold what a shame it was that these facilities that were built for youth were completely dark on a Friday night when young people could be having fun in a safe, warm environment with their friends.
+Both buildings were completely dark and Arlene commented to Harold what a shame it was that these facilities that were built for youth were completely dark on a Friday night when young people should be having fun in a safe, warm environment with their friends.
 They felt strongly enough about seeing this as a possible need in the community and subsequently arranged a meeting with Dick Hanlin, who at the time was the President of the Boys & Girls Clubs of Portland.
-Harold and Arlene knew that the Boys & Girls Club had for decades provided a safe wonderful place for young people to go and be active playing sports, learning crafts, socializing and making friends.
+Harold and Arlene knew the Boys & Girls Club had for decades provided a safe, wonderful place for young people to go and be active playing sports, learning crafts, socializing and making friends.
 They learned from Dick that the Boys & Girls Clubs were closed on nights and weekends because they lacked the necessary funding to allow them to keep their facilities open.
 Dick said the organization knew and agreed with the Schnitzers that there was need in the community for there to be a constructive place for youth to go on Friday and Saturday nights and stay off the streets.

 By 1994, through working with the staff at the Boys & Girls Clubs of Portland, The Harold & Arlene Schnitzer CARE Foundation developed a program called NightScape.
 For the first three years of NightScape’s continuing 24-year history, the CARE Foundation operated this program.
 It was such a huge success that the Boys & Girls Clubs committed to taking over the operation of NightScape and expanded it to as many clubs as they could find funding.
 Today, the NightScape program is in all 5 of the area’s clubs and continues to provide teenagers with consistent, fun and supervised activities on Friday and Saturday nights.
 The goals of NightScape are to provide recreation and socialization opportunities, community services opportunities, “value sessions” (inspiration and education from community leaders and role models), and computer technology & vocational skills in a safe environment.
-All of these activities are planned specifically targeting teens and are designed to challenge the individual and provide an opportunity for personal growth and achievement by providing an opportunity to socialize with peers and permit development of positive self-worth.
+All of these activities are planned specifically targeting teens, designed to challenge the individual, and provide an opportunity for personal growth and achievement by providing an opportunity to socialize with peers and permit development of positive self-worth.
 The program was developed considering those with the greatest need, with participating youth reflecting cultural and economic diversity of Portland.

 The program is open Friday and Saturday nights from 8:30PM to midnight, to all youth ages 13-18.
 The program offers organized sports activities for boys and girls, a computer lab and instructor to facilitate interest and growth in computer skills, recreational art and craft classes, and showcases periodic guest speakers.